Partitioning is the basis for digital PCR

 At its introduction in 1988, a 384-well plate was used to demonstrate the principles of “limiting dilution” for rare target detection1.
-As dPCR technology have progressed, so have methods of reagent partitioning.
-One of the most common methods available today is the use of microfluidic technology to create many small, isolated reactions.
-This enables tens of thousands rather than hundreds of much smaller volume partitions to be generated per dPCR reaction.
-Increasing the number of partitions improves the ability to detect rare targets as wells as improves accuracy for higher concentration targets – essentially expanding the dynamic range2,3.
+As DNA amplification and quantification using dPCR has evolved, so have methods of reagent partitioning.
+One of the most common methods available today is the use of microfluidic technology to create many small, isolated reactions via emulsions.
+This enables tens of thousands of now much smaller volume partitions to be generated per dPCR reaction.
+Increasing the number of partitions improves the ability to detect rare targets as wells as improves accuracy for higher concentration targets – essentially expanding the dynamic range (2,3).

-Although powerful, droplet technology suffers from a lack of consistency due to the dependency on an inherently stochastic process – fluid shearing – to create individual partitions.
+Although powerful, emulsion-based or droplet digital PCR (ddPCR) technology suffers from a lack of consistency due to the dependency on an inherently stochastic process – fluid shearing – to create individual partitions.
 Therefore, the total number of partitions generated per dPCR reaction using these methods can be highly variable.
 Microfluidic Array Partitioning (MAP) technology, on the other hand, does not rely on fluidic shearing used in droplets or a physical displacement of excess reagents to form partitions.
-This innovation provides superior consistency, reduces reagent waste, and a simplified workflow.
-We will be focusing on the improved consistency MAP provides by covering consistency in total acceptable partitions, overall volume precision, and quantification.
+In addition to superior consistency, reduced reagent waste, and a simplified workflow MAP technology provides overall greater volume precision, higher numbers of partitions generated and more accurate quantification.

 So why does the number of partitions analyzed matter?
 The answer is rooted in statistics!